XvisionAS/fieldtwin-open-libraries/README.md

 # FieldTwin Open Libraries

-Javascript code libraries for use with FieldTwin and the FieldTwin API supporting either a server side or web browser environment.
+Javascript code libraries for use with FieldTwin and the FieldTwin API, supporting either a server side or web browser environment.

 ## Resources